Deformation cones of graphical zonotopes for $K_4$-free graph: Graphs with high dimensional indecomposable summands

 If $G$ is a triangle-free graph, then the rays of $\DCZG$ are associated to segments (\Cref{thm:Triangle_free_DC_simplicial}); and if $G$ is a $K_4$-free graph, then the rays of $\DCZG$ are associated to segments and triangles (\Cref{thm:DCZG_K4-free_graphs}).
 Morally, regarding Minkowski sums, the ``building blocks" of $\ZG$ are low-dimensional in these cases.
 One would expect this to be a general phenomenon and may dare to state that: for any graph $G$, the dimension of any polytope associated to a ray of $\DCZG$ is at most the size of a maximal clique of $G$ minus 1.
 This conjecture is false, see \Cref{exmp:counter-example1,exmp:counter-example2}.

-Note that, as mentioned before, $\DCZG$ has rays associated to polytopes $\simplex_K$ for $K\subseteq V$ an induced clique of $G$, in particular the choice of $K$ among maximal cliques of $G$ shows that the above bound is a lower bound.
+Note that $\DCZG$ has rays associated to polytopes $\simplex_K$ for $K\subseteq V$ an induced clique of $G$, in particular the choice of $K$ among maximal cliques of $G$ shows that the above bound is a lower bound.

 After numerous computational experiments, we propose the following conjecture: